 The 1994 National Health Insurance Law (the Law) does not define what constitutes a public hospital for the provision of entitled care to residents.
 As is the practice, such a hospital – even if not owned by the State – could be required to provide such care from its own, non-public, resources.
 Obligating hospitals to supply entitled care without securing appropriated funding gives the State power over non-proprietary budgets, including moneys that the hospital does not know with certainty that it will receive.

 This can lead to situations, contrary to the stipulation of the Law, where some residents may not be able to receive hospitalization services, or where these services may be less available than to residents in other locations.

 The researchers suggest defining a public hospital in the context of provision of entitled care according to the Law, irrespective of hospital ownership or its incorporated status, according to three criteria:

-- Performance test: according to which the hospital operates public services like national centers of excellence, emergency and urgent care service departments, research and teaching units and their like;
+- Performance test: according to which the hospital operates public services like national centers of excellence, emergency and urgent care service departments, research and teaching units and the like;

 - Economic test: according to which the majority of hospital income comes from service provision to the national service basket – that is, from the sale of services to the health funds in the framework of the National Health Insurance Law.

 Public hospital financing for the provision of services required by the Law will be provided through funds stipulated by the Law, and, in addition, extra funding will be allocated through targeted funding for additional activities such as emergency care, research training, etc.